Fields in the Semester Schedule

 Image of a class record showing the Term Session selected and Class Meetings with the start and end dates of the class

-The value in Enrollment Status will inform student registration in SSOL.
+The value selected in Enrollment Status will determine the actions a student is able to take in Vergil Registration.

 Graph showing distribution of Registrar controlled rooms by size.